 PATIENT PARTICIPATION GROUP

 We have a Patient Participation Group made up of patients, and practice staff who meet at regular intervals to ensure that services provided at the surgery are designed and adapted to respond to patients needs.
+Would you like to be involved?
+If so please contact the practice on: 01303 812180.
+New ideas and opinions are always very welcome.

-PPG Survey Results
+PPG Results and Report

 What does a Patient Participation Group do?